+What is Sales Ops?
 Revenue Operations vs. Sales Operations

-The RevOps process starts with the marketing process and then leads to customer service, where customers are encouraged to purchase a product or service.
-The RevOps process then moves toward the sales stage and reviews how well consistent sales efforts can be managed.
-The goals of these two efforts are different.
 Sales operations are about finding ways to sell products better and faster, while also improving how well the business can manage its funds when selling items.
 Revenue operations are focused on three separate goals:

 How Revenue Operations Can Benefit Your Business

-Align Your Team’s Revenue Goals and Efforts
+RevOps Aligns Your Team’s Revenue Goals and Efforts

-Increase Your Organization’s Operational Efficiency
+RevOps Increases Your Organization’s Operational Efficiency

-Improve Accuracy In Forecasting
+RevOps Improves Accuracy In Forecasting

 A single framework coupled with shared data increases the company’s accuracy in forecasting revenue.
 No longer will finance and executive teams make decisions that only benefit one department.
 The single truth of the RevOps framework allows them to make decisions for the entire organization.
 There are numerous benefits to investing in revenue operations.
 Not only can it help you to increase your revenue with time, but it can also help to boost work satisfaction within your team.

-Cut Costs And Eliminate Confusion
+RevOps Cuts Costs And Eliminates Confusion

 Key Metrics for RevOps